 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Gibbous.
-Today we have 11 hours and 50 minutes of sun.
-The solar transit is at 12:39 pm and the length of time the moon will be visible will be 2 hours and 53 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 11 hours and 38 minutes of sun.
+The solar transit is at 12:46 pm and the length of time the moon will be visible will be 21 hours and 8 minutes.

-The solunar fishing calendar in Cape Croker tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Cape Croker tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Croker.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: